orbitalchicken/Roadmap/Triaged.md

 - slick doesn't have a flashing cursor in its entry box, giving the impression that the entry isn't focused.

+- mint-y-dark (and dark variants of light themes): xed right margin is barely visible, current line highlighting is grey on top of grey. -> this isn't part of the GTK theme, it's part of the selected Xed style scheme.

 Outside of the scope
 --------------------